A guest post by Nellie Burges.

 - Call to action (direct the post towards a particular action, such as download an ebook, get a free subscription, etc.)

-If you use WordPress, these three plugins will help you plan and create an editorial calendar from the content manager itself:
+If you use WordPress, these four plugins will help you plan and create an editorial calendar from the content manager itself:

 Lastly, I would like to give you two final pieces of advice: